wp-plugins/sqid-payments-gateway-for-woocommerce/readme.txt

 This plugin is for free and licensed to GPL.
 It's open source following the GPL policy.

-= Is there also an API available?=
+= Is there also an API available? =

 Yes, __there is an API__ and details of the latest release are here for [Developers](https://sqidpayments.com.au/developers/)